 Latvian cellist Margarita Balanas is considered to be one of the most exciting and versatile artists of her generation.
 Known for her distinguished artistry and mesmerising stage presence, Ms Balanas has performed to audiences world-wide being hailed as “powerful, delicate, intense and brilliant” (GLAM Adelaide).

-The 2018-2019 season includes a concert tour in Israel, performing Saint-Saens Cello Concerto No. 1 with the Israel Camerata and Jonathan Spandorf as well as piano trio performances with her sister violinist Kristine Balanas and pianist/composer Ilan Rechtman.
-Other engagements include performances at Wigmore Hall, St Martin In The Fields, The Barbican Centre in London, participation in Shanghai International Cello Festival, International Cello Cesis Festival in Latvia, Aurora Chamber Music Festival in Sweden, Schleswig-Holstein Musik Festival in Germany, and the 6th Minoa Palace Chamber Music Festival in Crete.
+The upcoming 2017-2018 season will include a concert tour in Tel Aviv, performing Saint-Saëns Cello Concerto No. 1 with the Israel Camerata and Jonathan Spandorf, directing Haydn’s Cello Concerto No. 1 with the Cyprus Chamber Orchestra, and performances with the Orchestra of St. John’s and John Lubbock as part of the Ashmolean Proms.
+Other engagements include performances at Wigmore Hall, St Martin In The Fields, Barbican Centre in London, and participation in the International Cello Festival Shanghai, International Cello Cesis Festival in Latvia, and Schleswig-Holstein Musik Festival in Germany.

 Ms Balanas made her solo debut at Wigmore Hall at age 17 and has since performed as soloist throughout Europe, Asia, North America, and Australia, including a solo debut recital at Royal Festival Hall in 2016.
 She has also appeared at the Piatigorsky International Cello Festival in Los Angeles and the Adelaide International Cello Festival in Australia.
 Last season she performed Tchaikovsky's Rococo Variations with the Orquestra Sinfonica do Porto at Casa da Musica in Portugal.
 As a recording artist, Margarita has recorded for the ABRSM.